christelljames/christelljames/README.md

 ## Christell James Cellose
 **Full Stack Data Scientist | ML Engineer | Cloud Architect**

-Versatile Full Stack Data Scientist and AI/ML Engineer with a proven track record of architecting scalable solutions across diverse business domains.
-Highly adaptable to complex data ecosystems, rapidly translating unstructured and structured data into strategic value.
-Blends end-to-end technical execution—from data pipelines to cloud deployment—with strong business acumen to deliver high-impact, actionable insights.
+A passionate Full Stack Data Scientist and AI/ML Engineer with a proven track record of architecting scalable solutions across diverse business domains.
+Highly adaptable to any complex data ecosystem, rapidly translating unstructured and structured data into strategic value.
+Blends end to end technical execution from data pipelines to cloud deployment with strong business acumen storytelling to deliver high-impact and actionable insights.

 ### Current Focus
 * **Architecting:** Enterprise Machine Learning and Deep Learning propensity models on GCP to maximize ROI and lower acquisition costs.